 The idea that restricting the amount of foreigners leads to more opportunities for local players to play at the highest level is, in my opinion, misleading.
 Let’s take the example of the sport of football in England.
 Here, they could introduce a rule that says foreign players are no longer allowed in the English leagues.
 The result would be that the national team coach has hundreds of players, playing at Premier League level to choose from.
 Does this mean that they will be better players?
 Not necessarily, because all that would happen is the standard of the Premier League would reduce, maybe to where the standard of the Championship or League One (2nd & 3rd divisions in England) are currently.

 As I have said before, I believe that the best way to improve is to challenge yourself just above your current level.
 So, if you are a good English player at the moment in English football you are able to get an opportunity at Championship level, but if you are a great player you have the opportunity to test yourself at a world class level in the Premier League, playing with the best from around the world.
 Therefore, currently, English football players have the opportunity to play at whatever level is most suitable for their development and because of the presence of foreigners in the Premier League this goes all the way up to the world elite level.
 They don’t have to go abroad to be able to test themselves against the best, as they did in the past.
-Hence, it could actually mean the best domestic players leave the league.
+Hence, having a rule that permits only a very limited number of foreign players could actually mean the best domestic players leave the league.

 These types of rules can also work against improving the results of a national team.
 My own development could be used as an example.
 In England, futsal is relatively new and the level has been quite low, with leagues abroad being much stronger.
 As an English player, I have gone abroad to play in professional leagues where the higher level has meant I have developed a lot as a player.
 This means that the national team now has a better player available to them than they would have had.
 However, if other leagues restricted to only allow one or two foreigners then these opportunities would have been much more difficult for me to obtain.